Housing Policies for Undergraduate Residential Communities

-- Rising sophomores and juniors renewing their contracts, and those students returning from official Notre Dame international (or off-site) study programs who lived on campus immediately preceding their study abroad period, must abide by the procedures and deadlines outlined by the Office of Housing to receive consideration in the following year’s room assignment process according to the procedure of their hall or the hall to which they are transferring.
+- Rising sophomores and juniors renewing their contracts, and those students returning from official Notre Dame international (or off-site) study programs who lived on campus immediately preceding their study abroad period, must abide by the procedures and deadlines outlined by the Office of Residential Life to receive consideration in the following year’s room assignment process according to the procedure of their hall or the hall to which they are transferring.

 - The assignment of residence hall students returning from official Notre Dame international (or offsite) study programs during the Fall Semester, will be made according to the process as outlined by each Rector.
-Should spaces be unavailable in the student’s former hall, an assignment will be made by the Office of Housing.
+Should spaces be unavailable in the student’s former hall, an assignment will be made by the Office of Residential Life.
 Students in an official Notre Dame international (or off-site) program during the Spring Semester will participate in the Room Pick Process via electronic communication or by designating an individual to represent them in the Room Pick process.

 University-initiated: The University reserves the right, as stated in the housing contract, to make changes in room assignment.